ultraio/docs-blockchain/docs/tutorials/docker/getting-started.md

 You will also want to use this command to update the Docker image you have locally.

-The Docker image provided is located at [our official quay.io repository](https://quay.io/ultra.io/3rdparty-devtools).
+The Docker image we provide is located at [our official quay.io repository](https://quay.io/ultra.io/3rdparty-devtools).
 If you are interested, you can check there to see if there is a new version of the image available, or use an older version if needed.

 ## Running the Developer Tools Docker image

-To start the Docker container with the Developer Tools Docker image use _one_ of the following commands appropriate for your operating system:
+To start the Docker container with the cloned Developer Tools Docker image use _one_ of the following commands appropriate for your operating system:

 ::: details Windows
 ```sh